demisto/content-docs/docs/integrations/linting.md

 print('Success!') # pylint: disable=print-exists
 ```

-Is is also possible to `disable` and then `enable` a block of code.
-For example (taken from CommonServerPython.py):
+It is also possible to `disable` and then `enable` a block of code.
+The following example is taken from CommonServerPython.py:

 ```python
 # pylint: disable=sys-exit-exists